-The attention to the conservation and betterment of the quality of urban life is ever more lively everywhere in the world.1 In recent times, attention has also been given to the factors which contribute to the "degradation" of such quality, especially from the environmental point of view.
+The attention to the conservation and betterment of the quality of uban life is ever more lively everywhere in the world.
+In recent times, attention has also been given to the factors which contribute to the "degradation" of such quality, especially from the 'environmental' point of view.
 Less studied are the factors which can assure the supply of a satisfactory quality of urban life.
 Concerning this last approach, it is not simply a matter of supplying a good quality of life in cities, but a good urban quality of life.
-In other words, it is a matter of taking into account the city, or better the city-effect, as a factor of the quality of life, the lack of which prevents the achievement of targets for quality of life.2
+In other words, it is a matter of taking into account the city, or better the city-effect, as a factor of the quality of life, the lack of which prevents the achievement of targets for quality of life.1

-A good urban policy does not forget either of the two conflicting general factors that affect urban quality: the city effect which raises it, and the urban load which depresses it.
-A good urban policy, rather, tries to optimise both of these factors.
+A good urban and regional policy does not neglect either of the two conflicting general factors that affect urban quality: the city effect which raises it, and the urban load which depresses it.
+Instead, a good urban and regional policy tries to optimize both of these factors.

-To achieve this optimum situation, a good urban policy needs a supply of good indicators for two purposes: to establish targets in operational terms, and to control (monitor) the situation in relation to those targets.
+To achieve this optimum situation, (from a "programming approach", and not from a analytical or descriptive approach 2) a good urban and regional policy needs a supply of good indicators for two purposes: to establish targets in operational terms, and to control (monitor) the situation in relation to those targets.
 However, progress on making available such instruments of knowledge and control has been very poor.
-Much has been said about them in academic terms, but little about implementation in statistical terms.
+Much has been said about them in academic terms3, but little about implementation in statistical terms.

 Two recent initiatives of the European Union deal with these questions, and therefore, should be disseminated and assessed by scholars interested in the field of urban quality of life.
-The first has already been successfully concluded, and the second is at its starting point.
-The purpose of this paper, then, is to outline these two initiatives.

-- 1. The first is a methodological research on the criteria and modalities for the creation of a system of indicators of urban quality of life, or more simply, "urban indicators".
-This research was concluded at the end of 1996. - 2.
-The second initiative is the launch of a call for tender relating to the "implementation of an Urban Audit to measure the quality of life in European
+The first of these initiatives is a methodological research on the criteria and modalities for the creation of a system of indicators of urban quality of life, or more simply, "urban indicators".4 The second initiative is the "implementation of an Urban Audit to measure the quality of life in European Cities."
+This audit involves 58 European cities in the 15 countries of the EU.5